 - Salt and pepper (to taste)

 - Melt butter in a large skillet or dutch oven over medium heat.
 Add onion, carrot, celery and salt and cook until softened and lightly browned, 8 to 10 minutes.
-Stir in tomato paste, garlic, thyme, oregano, pepper and nutmeg and cook until fragrant, 2-3 minutes.
+Stir in tomato paste, garlic, oregano, pepper and nutmeg and cook until fragrant, 2-3 minutes.
 Stir in wine, scraping up any browned bits; set aside.

 - Meanwhile, in slow cooker, combine panko, cream, beef and pork with a pinch of salt and pepper.
 Use your hands to knead the mixture together.
 Then add the vegetable-herb mixture and tomatoes.
 Stir to combine.
 Add bay leaf.